-If you find yourself ready (like I did) to part ways with your diamond but wondering where to start, this post is for you.
+If you find yourself ready (like I did) to sell your diamond but wondering where to sell diamonds for the best price, this post is for you.

 How do I sell my diamond near me for cash?

-If you want to start with a quote from a local, check out Yelp, ask friends, and search the Better Business Bureau for diamond buyers in your area.
+If you want to start selling a diamond with a quote from a local, check out Yelp, ask friends, and search the Better Business Bureau for diamond buyers in your area.
 Bring all documentation for your item, and never commit to a sale without a second opinion.

 The quickest way to sell your diamond for the highest price is with CashforGoldUSA, which will send a mailer to your home, offer you a quote by email, and pay within 24 hours.

 Yes, jewelers often buy loose diamonds, diamond rings and other jewelry — as well as provide insurance-replacement appraisals.